Knitting Pattern: Simple Slipped Stitch Textured Hat

 When your crown becomes too difficult to work comfortably on the circular needles, switch to magic loop or double-pointed needles.

-Round 2: *Sl1 wyib, k1; rep from * across round slipping markers as you come to them.
+Round 11: *Sl1 wyib, k1; rep from * across round.

-Round 3: *Sl1 wyib, p1; rep from * across round slipping markers as you come to them.
+Round 12: *Sl1 wyib, p1; rep from * across round.

 CINCHING THE CROWN

 Cut yarn, leaving a 6” / 15 cm tail, for closing the crown and weaving in.
-With your tapestry needle, run yarn through your remaining stitches and pull gently to cinch the crown of your hat.
+With your tapestry needle, run the yarn through your remaining stitches and pull gently to cinch the crown of your hat.

 FINISHING

-Weave in all your ends and soak your hat in water for 20 minutes with a gentle soap or wool wash.
-Block your hat with a balloon, or mannequin head, or lay it flat to dry.
-Let air dry completely.
-Happy Knitting!
+Weave in all your ends, then soak your hat in water for 20 minutes using a gentle soap or wool wash.
+Use a balloon, mannequin head, or lay your hat flat to block it while drying.
+Allow the hat to fully air dry.
+Once dry, attach a pompom if desired.

 Leave a Reply